ryancdickson/crp-staging/content/index.md

 To qualify as a dedicated TLS server authentication PKI hierarchy under this policy:

-1. All corresponding unexpired and unrevoked subordinate CA certificates operated beneath an Applicant root CA MUST:
+1. All corresponding unexpired and unrevoked subordinate CA certificates operated beneath an Applicant root CA certificate MUST:
     - when disclosed to the CCADB…
         - **prior to June 15, 2025**, include the extendedKeyUsage extension and (a) only assert an extendedKeyUsage purpose of id-kp-serverAuth OR (b) only assert extendedKeyUsage purposes of id-kp-serverAuth and id-kp-clientAuth.
         -  **on or after June 15, 2025**, include the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.